 Why did the Eighth Circuit decide the way it did?
 The court reasoned that, in enacting the ADAAA, Congress did not reference the decisions from the Sixth Circuit and the Second Circuit concerning obesity as a disability, and a “physical impairment”—which one must have in order to have a legally protected disability—still is defined by a “physiological disorder or condition.”

 In other words, the ADAAA, according to the Morriss court, did not change the way in which we might define obesity as a legally protected disability.
 The court explained, as such, that “pre-ADAAA case law holding that obesity qualifies as a physical impairment only if it results from an underlying physiological disorder or condition remains relevant and persuasive.”

 Contact a Labor Lawyer

 Case law on obesity as a protected trait, and obesity as a legally protected disability, continues to evolve.
-If you believe you were the victim of workplace discrimination because of obesity, an experienced employment discrimination attorney can help.
-Contact Scott Wagner and Associates, P.A. to learn more about filing a claim.
+If you believe you were the victim of workplace discrimination because of obesity, an experienced employment discrimination lawyer can help.
+Contact Scott Law Team to learn more about filing a claim.